Course overview

 As Film Studies pairs so well with Media studies, you will have a wealth of opportunities to go into the film making industry, working as part of a creative team in any aspect such as camera work, editing techniques, sound design or digital development of concepts.

-There are endless opportunities you can explore after leaving us, whether that’s freelance, employed or as an inhouse technical developer the sky is the limit!
+There are endless opportunities you can explore after leaving us, whether that’s freelance, employed or as an in-house technical developer the sky is the limit!

 Further study options after this course